Jack Suwinski Player Props: Pirates vs. Braves

-The Pittsburgh Pirates, including Jack Suwinski (.286 on-base percentage in past 10 games, 52 points below season-long percentage), take on starter Yonny Chirinos and the Atlanta Braves at PNC Park, Tuesday at 7:05 PM ET.
+On Wednesday, Jack Suwinski (.214 on-base percentage in past 10 games, 119 points below season-long percentage) and the Pittsburgh Pirates play the Atlanta Braves, whose starting pitcher will be Max Fried.
+First pitch is at 7:05 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Braves.
+He had a hitless showing in his previous game (0-for-5) against the Braves.

 Jack Suwinski Game Info & Props vs. the Braves